May 18-20, 2020

 Dr. Linda Werner is an Adjunct Professor in the Computer Science Department and a Lecturer in the Technology and Information Management Department at the University of California, Santa Cruz.
 She also has extensive experience teaching at the community college, high school, and junior high levels, and many years of experience in software engineering.
 She actively works to increase the numbers of female computer science students and has participated in several projects funded by the National Science Foundation.

 Center for WorkLife LawDistinguished Professor of Law, UC Hastings Foundation Chair and Director

-Joan C. Williams has played a central role in reshaping the debates over women’s advancement for the past quarter-century.
+Joan C. Williams Williams is Distinguished Professor of Law and Hastings Foundation Chair at the University of California, Hastings College of the Law.
+She has played a central role in reshaping the debates over women’s advancement for the past quarter-century.

 NCWIT CEO and Co-founderUniversity of Colorado Boulder